 * Other RSR 360 Shows and Related Links:

-- The 360 Day Year on RSR Pt.
-2 (part 2 of this radio program)
+- The 360 Day Year on RSR (this show) and then Part 2 of today's program

 - Astronomer Danny Faulkner on the 360-Day Year with Bob Enyart

 - Danny's CRSQ paper rejecting the widespread belief among many creationists (including RSR, Henry Morris, Walt Brown, etc.) that God originally created the Earth with a 360-day year and 30-day months

 - Danny's paper rebutted in CRSQ by Enyart